 After becoming an EEC member, Britain slowly began to catch up.
 Gross domestic product per person has grown faster than Italy, Germany and France in the 42 years since.
 By 2013, Britain became more prosperous than the average of the three other large European economies for the first time since 1965.

-Humiliation of France: Proclamation of Prussian king Wilhelm I as German Emperor in the Hall of Mirrors, Palace of Versailles, January 18, 1871.
+Humiliation of France: Proclamation of the 73-year old Prussian king Wilhelm I as German emperor in the Hall of Mirrors, Palace of Versailles, January 18, 1871.
 France had been defeated in a contrived war about who should succeed to the Spanish throne.
 Otto von Bismarck, first German chancellor, is in white.